-Beyond Words, a charity that provides books and training to support people who find pictures easier to understand than words, has a selection of useful Covid-related resources on its Coping with Coronavirus page.
+Beyond Words, a charity that provides books and training to support people who find pictures easier to understand than words, has a selection of useful Covid-19 related resources on its Coping with Coronavirus page.

 Tips for successful remote consultations with patients with additional needs

-To make consultations with patients who have additional needs, such as learning disabilities, as successful as possible, it can be hellpful to:
+To make consultations with patients who have additional needs, such as learning disabilities, as successful as possible, it can be helpful to:

-See the downloads section (click on show more) for easy read advice on coping with Covid-19, staying safe and staying at home, for both those with learning disabilites and their carers.
-Mencap has also produced easy-read advice explaining about Covid-19.
+See the Downloads section (click on show more) for easy-read advice on coping with Covid-19, staying safe and staying at home, for both those with learning disabilites and their carers.
+Mencap has also produced easy-read advice explaining Covid-19.